BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_1_Setting_Up_Libwally.md

 ### Testing a Test Libwally Program

-The src directory contains [testwally.c](/src/16_1_testwally.c), which just shows how the initialize and cleanup work.
+The src directory contains [testwally.c](src/16_1_testwally.c), which just shows how the initialize and cleanup functions work.

 You can compile it as follows:
 ```